-Apis mellifera, Buckwheat Honey, Chestnut Honey, Clarified Honey, Honig, Jellybush Honey, Madhu, Manuka Honey, Mel, Miel, Miel Blanc, Miel Clarifié, Miel de Châtaignier, Miel de Manuka, Miel de Sarrasin, Miel Filtré, Purified Honey, Strained Honey.
+Apis mellifera, Buckwheat Honey, Chestnut Honey, Clarified Honey, Honig, Jellybush Honey, Langnese Honey, Madhu, Manuka Honey, Medihoney, Mel, Miel, Miel Blanc, Miel Clarifié, Miel de Châtaignier, Miel de Manuka, Miel de Sarrasin, Miel Filtré, Purified Honey, Strained Honey, Tualang Honey.

 What is Honey?

 Honey is a substance produced by bees from the nectar of plants.
-It is used as a medicine.
+It is commonly used as a sweetener in food.
+It may also be used as a medicine.

-Honey can become contaminated with germs from plants, bees, and dust during production, and also during collection and processing.
-Fortunately, the germ-fighting characteristics of honey ensure that most contaminating organisms cannot survive or reproduce.
-However, bacteria that reproduce using spores, including the bacterium that causes botulism, may remain.
+Honey can become contaminated with germs from plants, bees, and dust during production, collection, and processing.
+Fortunately, there are characteristics of honey that prevent these germs from remaining alive or reproducing.
+However, some bacteria that reproduce using spores, such as the type that causes botulism, can remain.
 This explains why botulism has been reported in infants given honey by mouth.
 To solve this problem, medical-grade honey (Medihoney, for example) is irradiated to inactive the bacterial spores.
 Medical-grade honey is also standardized to have consistent germ-fighting activity.
 Some experts also suggest that medical-grade honey should be collected from hives

 that are free from germs and not treated with antibiotics